Price tag on gene therapy for rare form of blindness: $850K

 - Boeing unveils drone capable of landing on aircraft carrier, as Navy competition heats up

-The estimate by the non-profit Institute for Clinical and Economic Review assumes the drug would maintain patients’ vision for 10 years.
-However, Spark expects the drug’s effect to be long-lasting, if not lifelong, though it has only tracked patients for about four years.
+“If the payment is going to be done all at once that will create real affordability concerns if we don’t have tremendous confidence about how long the effects of the treatment will last,” he said.

-At least one gene therapy sold oversees has already crossed the $1-million price threshold.
+At least one gene therapy sold overseas already crossed the $1-million price threshold, a treatment for a rare protein disorder launched in Europe.
+Manufacturer uniQure stopped selling the therapy last year due to a lack of demand.
+It was never approved in the U.S.

-The treatment for a rare protein disorder launched in 2012 with a price of $1.2 million.
-Manufacturer uniQure stopped selling the drug earlier last year after seeing a lack of demand.
-The drug was never approved in the U.S.
+Like most prescription medicines in the U.S., most of the immediate costs of Luxturna will be borne by insurers — not patients — including private plans and government programs.
+For patients, Spark said it will cover all out-of-pocket expenses needed to obtain the medication, including transportation to hospitals trained to administer the injections.

-Like most prescription medicines in the U.S., most of the immediate costs of Luxturna will be borne by insurers, including private plans and government programs.
-For patients, Spark said it would cover all out-of-pocket expenses needed to obtain the medication, including transportation to hospitals trained to administer the injections.
+Given Luxturna’s federal approval and strong study results, experts say U.S. insurers will likely cover the drug.

 Spark will try to deflect some pricing concerns by offering unconventional payment plans to insurers.
-Under one arrangement with the non-profit insurer Harvard Pilgrim, Spark will repay some of Luxturna’s costs if patients don’t experience the expected improvements in vision.
+Under one arrangement with the non-profit insurer Harvard Pilgrim, Spark will refund some costs if patients don’t experience the expected improvements in vision.
 The company did not disclose how much money would be returned to the insurer, which covers more than a million people in New England.

 Spark said it is also discussing a proposal in which insurers would pay for the drug in installments over several years.
 That idea would apply to government programs like Medicare and Medicaid, which provide health coverage to the poor and elderly.